Author Archives: Dan Verlinde

 I know for a fact that would not be the case if I worked elsewhere.
 I’m glad we practice what we preach.
 It made this a small problem and not a larger disaster.

-As you may or may not know, System Improvements has really ramped-up our software release schedule in the last 48 months.
+As you may or may not know, System Improvements has really ramped up our software release schedule in the last 48 months.
 We are averaging two major releases a year during that time frame, and we have also deployed HotFix releases between our major releases.
 HotFix releases are not full installations, but minor updates that fix bugs or issues reported to us from our users.

 In order for you to get the maximum benefit from our software, you will want to stay current with ALL our updates.
 For licensed companies, that means maintaining your Annual Maintenance agreement which entitles you to all upgrades and HotFixes.
 Our licensing department will notify you whenever new upgrades or HotFixes are released.

-For people who utilize our Single User software on their laptops, you may already be entitled to FREE upgrades as part of a current Software License agreement, or you may be able to renew your Single User Software License agreement to recieve the upgrades at a discounted rate.
+For people who utilize our Single User software on their laptops, you may already be entitled to FREE upgrades as part of a current Software License agreement, or you may be able to renew your Single User Software License agreement to receive the upgrades at a discounted rate.
 Check out www.taproot.com/store.php for more information on the Single User Software License Renewal.

 Our most recent software releases are: